mviniciusca/warriorfolio/README.md

 ##### New in version 2.1.3 - March, 2025
 - 🪐 Saturn UI: A revamped and modernized user interface.
+- 🖥️ Browser Mockup: Showcase your projects in a realistic browser mockup.
-- 🖼️ Portfolio Gallery Updated: A new and improved gallery layout with enhanced navigation and filtering options.
+- 🖼️ Portfolio Gallery: A new and improved gallery layout.
 - 🔄 Inverse Mode: Switch between light and dark themes effortlessly.
 - 🔥 Module Creator: Build and customize new modules with ease.
 - 👀 Section Heading Visibility Control: Toggle the visibility of section headings.
 - ⬇️ New Footer Layout: Enhanced and customizable footer design.
 - ⚡ Query Boost Performance: Improved database query performance for faster load times.
 - 📄 Files Documentation: Comprehensive documentation for managing files.